 - You really don’t need to dig anything up because a no-till approach makes more sense for the site.

-Earthworks in permaculture design: A farm-scale case study
+Earthworks in permaculture design: a farm-scale example

 - Learn how to measure slope and find the contours on your site.
 Here’s a tool that will help you.